I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 “Why the hell are you mad?”
 I demand.

 “You don’t know?”
 She sounds almost disbelieving.
 She snorts, and without warning, she pulls her legs up from the water, drawing them close to her chest, her arms going around her knees.
 “Of course you don’t know,” she mutters.
-She does it again—reigns in her temper.
+She does it again—reins in her temper.
 And for the first time, I see it.
 Maybe it’s because I caught her by surprise, or maybe because she let me see.
 But it’s hurt in her eyes.
-I don’t expect to see it there and it catches me off guard.
+I don’t expect to see it there and it catches me off-guard.
 She blinks and it’s gone.
-She stands up apruptly.
+She stands up abruptly.
 “Chris should be here soon.
 I’m going to see if I can switch rooms with him.”